 - Action: What your marketing automation platform does in response to the trigger (for example, sending an abandoned cart email to that shopper)

-Automation is increasing in popularity across all industries, and marketing is no exception.
+Project automation engineering is increasing in popularity across all industries, and marketing is no exception.
 Social Media Today’s 2019 State of Marketing Automation Survey found that 75% of companies already use at least one kind of marketing automation tool.
 A separate study found that, of the companies who aren’t using marketing automation tools quite yet, 40% plan to adopt one soon.

 What marketing automation processes are there?